Leliana: In other media

-Reception
+Critical reception

 Leliana is described by GamesRadar as a popular and well received companion character.
 Kimberley Wallace described her as a wild card and her return in the then-upcoming Inquisition to be most exciting, as her motivations and true loyalties are shrouded in an aura of mystery.
 In an article written in commemoration of International Women’s Day 2020, Jamie Sharp from Power Up Gaming praised Leliana for representing the virtue of strength and persistence, who has been through a lot of opposition and struggles in her life and yet retains her semblance of self and eventually becomes "the person she wants to be".
 On the other hand, Charles Onyett from IGN took the view that Leliana was hardly the most compelling character from the Dragon Age universe.
 Hayley Williams from Kotaku did not find her change in personality from Origins to Inquisition convincing and called her accent "terrible".

 The presentation of Leliana's romance arc in Origins has been of some interest to commentators.
 In her essay published by the 2015 book Game Love: Essays on Play and Affection, Annika Waern discussed Leliana along with the other romanceable characters of Origins within the context of the "bleed" concept, an emotional transfer between the player-controlled character and a non-player character; during the course of her research where she examined player feedback to the romance options, Waern found that Leliana is written to fall in love and maintains her feelings for the player character throughout Origins with equal ease in comparison to the other characters.
 Nathan Grayson from Kotaku was drawn to the game's even-handedness on religion as a subject, and to Leliana as a romance option since he could relate to her on the topics of "faith, the nature of it, and how much good it had done for her".
 The potential same sex relationship between her and the player character is noted for its stability, revolves around love as opposed to sex, and does not lead to a tragic end unless the player sacrifices their player character at the game's ending.
 Corin Bae from TheGamer credits her experience of replaying Origins in 2017 and interacting with Leliana for aiding her to come to terms with her traumatic personal experiences.
 She believes that the greatest thing she took away from experiencing Leliana's story, is "the willingness to let myself want".

 For her work as Leliana in Inquisition, Corinne Kempa was nominated for the Supporting Performance In A Drama award for the National Academy of Video Game Trade Reviewers' 14th annual awards program honoring video game art, technology, and production in 2015.